Carlson Law Firm clients and Central Texas veterans Sergeant Gilberto Figueroa and Staff Sergeant Charles…

-Carlson Law Firm client Cassie Kavanaugh filed a lawsuit against the Early Rudder Freeway Stripes in Bryan.
+Carlson Law Firm client Cassie Kavanaugh filed a slip and fall lawsuit against the Early Rudder Freeway Stripes in Bryan.
 Kavanaugh stopped at the store to use the restroom and purchase items.
 When she exited the restroom, an unmarked wet floor caused her to slip, fall and hit her shoulder against the floor.
-Just moments earlier a Stripes employee cleaned the restroom but left no visible wet floor sign in the location she fell.
+Just moments earlier, a Stripes employee cleaned the restroom but left no visible wet floor sign in the location she fell.

 Wet floor signs are important in warning people to step with caution on slippery and slick surfaces.

 “I knew from my training in nursing that I needed to file an incident report with the store,” Kavanaugh said.
 “To them, if it’s not documented, then it never happened.”